CMeeg/next-azure/README.md

 > If you have an existing Next.js app that you are looking to deploy to Azure you could use the above as a rough guide for where to look for code that you can copy from this example repo to your own project.

-### Use a deployment slot for the preview environment
+### Use a deployment slot for non-production environments

 By default, the Pipeline will deploy your app to a separate App Service per target environment, but it also supports deploying to a single App Service using [deployment slots](https://docs.microsoft.com/en-us/azure/app-service/deploy-staging-slots) for each target environment.